 Marie Antoinette was happy with a daughter; a son would have belonged to the nation, a daughter she could keep to herself.

 Only the eldest daughter would reach adulthood.
-Like many children in this period of time 2 of the children of Marie Antoinette died prematurely, Sophie Beatrix was not even a year old, and the Dauphin, Louis Joseph died at the age of 7 from tuberculosis.
-After his death, Louis Charles became the new dauphin of France.
+Like many children during this period, two of Marie Antoinette's children died prematurely.
+Sophie Beatrix was not even a year old, and the Dauphin, Louis Joseph, died at the age of 7 from tuberculosis.
+After his death, Louis Charles became the new Dauphin of France.

 The story of this new heir to the France throne is horrible.
 During the French Revolution, the royal family was taken from Versailles and forced to live in the Tuileries, where they were guarded 24 hours a day.